Where is Prague? Map, Country, Timezone, Language, Nearby Cities

 Where Is Prague Located on the Map?

 Prague is located in the middle of the Czech Republic, which lies in Central Europe to the east of Germany and also borders on Austria, Slovakia and Poland.
-Below you can see Prague on the map of Europe.

 Both Prague and the Czech Republic often claim the title “the heart of Europe”, although admittedly that title is also being claimed by several other cities and countries in the region.